Double Higgs boson production and Higgs self-coupling extraction at CLIC: Cross section measurement

 The dependence of the cross section on the value of the trilinear Higgs self-coupling (Fig.~\ref{fig:xsec_vs_coupling}) is used to derive the projected uncertainty for the extraction of the trilinear Higgs self-coupling from the measurement of the cross section.

 In order to determine the expected precision for the measurement at CLIC, a template fit is used based on full detector simulation of event samples with different values of \gHHH and \gHHWW.
 A $\chi^2$ minimisation is performed, using the SM sample as the observed data.
 For the cases with \gHHWW=\gHHWWSM, pseudo-experiments are drawn in order to determine the confidence interval at 68\,\% C.L. among the resulting measurements of \gHHH.
-In the case of the 2-dimensional determination of \gHHH and \gHHWW simultaneously, the deviation of the nominal samples from the SM by $\Delta \chi^2=2.3$ is used as the 68\,\% C.L. constraint.
+Based on the measurement of the \HHvv production cross section at 3\,TeV only, the expected constraints at 68\,\% C.L. for \kappaHHH, assuming the SM value for \gHHWW, are $[0.90, 1.12] \cup [2.40,2.61]$.